ksnip/ksnip/README.md

 ### RPM and DEB Binaries
 Starting with version 1.3.2 we provide ksnip as 32bit and 64bit DEB binariy and 64bit RPM binary.
 RPM and DEB binaries are created only at release of a version and currently we have no continues build that creates those binaries after every commit.
-RPM and DEB binaries can be downloaded from [here](https://discourse.appimage.org/t/how-to-make-an-appimage-executable/80).
+RPM and DEB binaries can be downloaded from the relese page [here](https://github.com/DamirPorobic/ksnip/releases).

 Installing RPM:
 `$ cd ~/Downloads`